Equality and Human Rights

 National Taskforce on Human Rights Leadership

 COSLA is a member of the National Taskforce on Human Rights Leadership which was established in 2019 in response to the recommendations from the First Ministers Advisory Group on Human Rights Leadership.
 The purpose of the National Taskforce for Human Rights Leadership is to design and deliver detailed proposals for a new statutory framework for human rights for Scotland, together with the associated requirements for a public participatory process and for capacity-building initiatives.
-There will be a significant body of work through 2020 and beyond to support this work.
+The Taskforce will make recommendations to the Scottish Government in March 2021.

 Review of the Public Sector Equality Duty

-During 2020 the Scottish Government will be reviewing the Public Sector Equality Duty.
-This provides an opportunity to identify the successes and challenges for Local Authorities stemming from the Duty.
+During 2020 the Scottish Government started the review of the Public Sector Equality Duty.
+This work has been postponed due to the pandemic, but it anticipate that it will be taken forward again in 2021.
+This will provide an opportunity to identify the successes and challenges for Local Authorities stemming from the Duty.
 COSLA will work with Local Authorities to contribute to the review to ensure the Duty achieves its intended outcome of eliminating discrimination, advancing equality of opportunity and foster good relations alongside the Scottish Specific Duties.

 Equality and Human Rights Based Budgeting